 Travel: Applicants may be required to travel to at least one NASCO Conference during the course of the program (this upcoming year, we expect that remote conference opportunities will be available).
 The expected travel costs are $300-$500 per event.
 We encourage applicants to seek sponsorship from their co-op to cover tuition and any necessary travel expenses.

-Black Equity Scholarships: We will be offering 4-6 Black Equity Scholarships to cover the full program costs along with a $2500 stipend for each recipient.
+Black Equity Scholarships: We aim to offer 3 Black Equity Scholarshipsin 2023 to cover the full program costs along with a $2500 stipend for each recipient.
 Black equity scholarships will be offered to offset the history of black inequity in housing cooperatives.
 Black Equity Scholarship Recipients will also have travel covered if travel is required.
 Scholarship applications will be included in application materials, opening July 1, 2021.

 To participate in the Cooperative Leadership Program, you must: